-Herbert was the safari guide for our drive-yourself adventure.
-During the practice, more guides helped show us how to handle the quad bikes, change gear, direct us, pull us back onto the track (!) and took plenty of photographs for us, leaving us to concentrate on the serious business of scaring the hell out of ourselves.
+Herbert was the safari guide for our drive-yourself quad biking adventure.
+During the practice, more guides were on hand to show us how to handle the quad bikes, change gear, direct us, pull us back onto the track (!)
+They took plenty of photographs for us too, leaving us to concentrate on the serious business of scaring the hell out of ourselves.

 Kids from the neighbourhood stood watching us race round the mini-golf.
 SAFETY TIP: this is not a good time to wave at the kids.
 You will need both hands on the handlebars!